arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 ## Mechanical Information

-The Nano R4 is a one side 43.18 mm x 17.78 mm board with a USB-C® port overhanging the top edge, dual castellated/through-hole pins around the two long edges and a Qwiic connector on the bottom edge.
+The Nano R4 is a one side 43.18 mm x 17.78 mm board with a USB-C® port overhanging the top edge.

+The Nano R4 (ABX00142) has dual castellated/through-hole pins around the two long edges and a Qwiic connector on the bottom edge.

+The Nano R4 with headers pre-installed (ABX00143) is also available, providing convenient access for probing and testing.

 ### Board Dimensions
 Nano R4 board outline and mounting holes dimensions can be seen in following figure; all the dimensions are in mm.